-Asylum Arts, in collaboration with the Jewish Community in Stockholm is co-presenting the first Nordic Jewish Artist Retreat.
+Asylum Arts, in collaboration with the Jewish Community in Stockholm and TYP Kulturkapital is co-presenting the first Nordic Jewish Artist Retreat.
 The Retreat will take place from April 22-25, 2018.
 During this intensive four-day program, twenty-five multi-disciplinary emerging Jewish artists from the region will learn from local and international arts professionals, community leaders, Jewish educators, and from one another.

 The Nordic Jewish Artist Retreat aims to empower artists to explore collaboration and innovative ways to build an integrated regional artist community and we will facilitate a nuanced conversation about Nordic Jewish culture and identity, appreciating the importance of the complex multiple identities and groups that co-exist.
 We hope to foster an artist community founded on reciprocity, collaboration and inclusivity to build the Jewish cultural landscape in Sweden, Denmark, Finland, Iceland, and Norway.